 In general, the full internal state of the physical TEM system is unknown.
 The aberration level of the system is inferred via the observation, the Ronchigram image in our case.
 The full internal state of the system is only partially observable.
-This is also the case for the DT of the system.
+This is also the case for the DT of the system as this is a complex system with only a few observable images and parameters.
 Although several parts of the physical system are abstracted by simple models in the DT, there are some parameters of the system which are hard to estimate using only one image.